open-sauced/100-days-of-oss-template/README.md

 #### Getting Started

+### Creating a New Repository Using This Template

+1. Click the green "Use this template" button on the top of this repository.
+2. Click the "Create new repository" from the dropdown menu.
+3. Fill in the repository name and description (optional).
+Leave the "Include all branches" checkbox unchecked — you only want the default branch.
+4. Click the green "Create repository" button.
+5. Follow steps 3-9 in the [Forking This Repository](#forking-this-repository) section below to work on your OSS progress.

+### Forking This Repository

 1. Fork this repository by clicking the fork button on the top.
 2. Clone _your forked repository_ to your local machine.